deors/workshop-pipelines/readme.md

 Next, let's configure the SonarQube server integration.
 Go back to the dashboard, click on the `Manage Jenkins` left menu option and next click on the `System` center menu option.
 Scroll down until the section `SonarQube Servers` is visible.
 Click on the checkbox to allow injection of server configuration.

 Next, let's add the SonarQube instance name and URL.
 To ensure that the right server is used by the pipeline use `ci-sonarqube` for the instance name.
 If the selected name is different, it should match the name referenced in the pipeline code later.
 For the server URL, use the SonarQube home URL.
-In our setup, the value should be `http://ci-sonarqube:9000/sonarqube`.
+In our setup, the value should be `http://ci-sonarqube:9000/sonarqube` using the internal cluster DNS.
 Finally, for the server authentication token, use the API token stored in the `ci-sonarqube-token` credential created before.
 Click on the `Save` button and configuration on the Jenkins side is ready.

 ### 4.4.
 The pipeline code part 8: Code inspection and quality gate